agner/agner/README.md

 or `agner install rebar -v @agner` to get `rebar` binary in your PATH.
 It is assumed that `install_command` property will make use of AGNER_PREFIX OS environment variable (which defaults to `/usr/local`).

+    agner uninstall PACKAGE [-v/--version VERSION] [-s/--spec-file SPECFILE]

+Uninstall given package (and a particular VERSION of it, if specified).
+Will use local SPECFILE is `--spec-file`/`-s` option is passed.

     agner versions PACKAGE

 List the versions of the given `PACKAGE`